menloparkinnovation/openpux/readme.txt

   an application can represent as a string.

-  The schema is open in order to be flexible for different usage scenarios and does impose strict limits as a SQL implementation would.
+  The schema is open in order to be flexible for different usage scenarios and does not impose strict limits as a SQL implementation would.
 A given application may choose to restrict its schema, such as to allow storage in an existing SQL implementation.